 *Outstanding Artistic Achievement

 The Lua Lenormand has been nominated for:

 I'm so grateful and honored to have my work be included in the International Tarot Foundation judges' nominees list among some really incredible decks!

-If you would like to support the Lua Tarot, please take a moment to vote at the World Divination Association Awards poll.
+If you'd like to support Lua Tarot, please take a moment to vote at the World Divination Assoc.
+Awards poll.

 Today's Lua Tarot “In the Card” description: The Chariot.